 These topics are searched by thousands of people and it is recorded so if you visit Google trends now, you’ll probably see a lot of political stories showing up.

-How can a marketer leverage this to make money?
+How can a marketer leverage Google Trends to make money online?

 Your goal as a marketer is to spot hot subjects that you can capitalize on and Google trends is the place to find many of them.
 If you have a niche site and find a hot topic on there (Google trends) that is related to it, you’d have a great opportunity to leverage traffic from that topic through things like SEO and PPC.
 This would allow you to get a lot more visitors and make a lot more money and the following you will read is how to spot the topics and leverage them: